 All schools can grant a leave of absence (or authorise an absence) when a pupil needs to be absent from school with permission.
-All schools are expected to restrict leaves of absence to specific circumstances... (p.17) These include, but are not limited to, the following:
+All schools are expected to restrict leaves of absence to specific circumstances... (p.17).
+The most common circumstances are:

-Leave of absence for the purpose of attending a medical or dental appointment.
+Code M: Leave of absence for the purpose of attending a medical or dental appointment.
 Parents are encouraged to make medical or dental appointments out of school hours.
 Where this is not possible, they should get the school's agreement in advance and the pupil should only be out of school for the minimum amount of time necessary for the appointment. (p.81)

-Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution. (p.82)
+Code J1: Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution. (p.82)

-Leave of absence for the purpose of studying for a public examination. (p.82) This does not include internal examinations such as mock GCSE's.
+Code S: Leave of absence for the purpose of studying for a public examination. (p.82) Study leave does not include internal examinations such as mock GCSE's.

-Leave of absence for exceptional circumstance.
+Code C: Leave of absence for exceptional circumstance.
 All schools are able to grant a leave of absence at their discretion. (p.84) At Summerhill, 'exceptional circumstances' will be interpreted as: